 How Does VA Property Tax Exemption Work

-- All Property Tax Exemption on VA mortgages is state-specific
+California VA Property Tax Exemption Guidelines on VA Loans

 For California, here are the guidelines and the rules: